Background

 Now this is more true when it comes to the borderline.
 As far as implementation and delivery, the borderline is much better than the narcissist.

-The wrong perception of the narcissist is charming, is seductive, someone with whom you could have the best psychosexuality of your life, not only the sex, but the psychological elements surrounding the sex.
+But this reason is very superficial.
+It cannot account for the irresistibility of the narcissist.
+The wrong perception of the narcissist is charming, is seductive, is someone with whom you could have the best psychosexuality of your life, not only the sex, but the psychological elements surrounding the sex.

 Another issue is the uncanny valley.

-Now, it's well documented that more or less on a first encounter, there is a sense of unease, a sense of discomfort, a sense of something gun or eye, something off key, something wrong.
+Now, it's well documented that more or less on a first encounter, there is a sense of unease, a sense of discomfort, a sense of something gone awry, something off key, something wrong.

 Now the vast majority of people on a first date with a narcissist, they experience this uncanny valley, they experience this discomfort, this ominous kind of ambience, these things that are about to go bad feeling, this gut instinct that tells them to run away, this intuition that keeps warning them, the alarm bells, they experience all this, but they deny these things because for example, they're very lonely and they're willing to compromise and they're willing to suppress all these warning signs and red alerts just in order to be with someone, anyone, even a narcissist.